 Followers, likes, video views, posts, etc. per channel.

-As a result, BT saves £2 million every year in customer service cost.
+As a result, BT saves £2 million every year in customer service costs.
 About 600,000 contacts per year are routed through social media instead of its more expensive call center.

 Also, its social media channels and live chat posted a 44% increase in customer preference scores.
 This has led to better customer experience, lower churn rates, and greater customer lifetime value.